 Making Statements

 Many characterize vision making as an almost mystical process with spiritual undertones.
 Says Po Bronson, “Most of us don't get epiphanies.
 We only get a whisper – a faint urge.
 That's it.
 That's the call.”
 Charlie Knight, a Ute medicine man, describes how he found his vision, “Everyone has a song.
 God gives us each a song.
 That’s how we know who we are.
 Our song tells us who we are.”
-Jay Conger observes that “vision when articulated is surprisingly simple; yet when we examine the evolution of a specific leader’s vision it appears to be a much more complex process.
+Jay Conger observes “vision when articulated is surprisingly simple; yet when we examine the evolution of a specific leader’s vision it appears to be a much more complex process.
 Events stretching as far back as childhood may influence its origins.”

 Ideate